Your exclusive cloud operations partner for Distribution & Collection Planning as-a-Service

 The data-generating process forms the basis for precise and efficient delivery and collection planning.
 It is based on the evaluation of historical data and the use of state-of-the-art statistical methods (artificial intelligence) to ensure optimal resource planning and utilization.

-Analysis of historical weight data and sensor data
+Analysis of historical weight and sensor data

-Determination of the daily requirement per collection point
+Determination of daily requirements per collection point

 Cloud-based delivery and collection planning as-a-service with s-peers AG